Chihuahua vs Chinese Crested: Complete Comparison (2026)

 Health and Lifespan Comparison

 Chihuahua has a typical lifespan of 14-16 years, while Chinese Crested lives approximately 13-18 years.
 Health profiles differ significantly between these dogs.
 Chihuahua is predisposed to Skeletal Issues, Head & Neurological, Other Conditions, with associated veterinary costs for monitoring and treatment.
 Chinese Crested faces its own health challenges including Dental Issues (Hairless variety), Skin Issues (Hairless variety), Other Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health